mfrailis/DAS/doc/manual.md

   * port : the listening port of the database
   * db_type : the database vendor, currently only mysql is supported
   * alias : human readable name to use in the code to refer to this database
-  * db_name : the name of the database to access for storing metadata
+  * db_name : the name of the database to access for storing meta-data
   * ddl : the relative path of the file that contains the DDL for this database
   * storage_engine : this object contains the configuration of the data storage engine.
 	Except for name, all other properties change for each engine type.
 Please refer to the